How do chemicals from the groundwater get into my home or building?

 I’ve been sampled in the past.
 Do I need to be sampled again?

 That depends on the type of sample taken.
-If you have been sampled using one of the round, volleyball-size, silver canisters, your sample was for one 24-hour period.
+If you have been sampled using one of the large, silver canisters, your sample was for one 24-hour period.
 Research has shown, however, that vapor intrusion occurs only under certain conditions that can vary from day-to-day.
 If your sample was taken on an unfavorable day, it may miss vapor intrusion that could be occurring on other more favorable days.

-In 2015, the Air Force replaced the 24-hour sample canisters with new devices that are left in a home for about 26 days.
+In 2015, the Air Force replaced the 24-hour sample canisters with new devices that are left in a home or building for about 26 days.
 These long-duration samplers allow for a continuous monitoring of the air during both favorable and unfavorable conditions.
-If vapor intrusion is occurring, these devices have a better chance of detecting it.
+If vapor intrusion is occurring, these devices have a better chance of finding it.
 If there is no vapor intrusion, these devices will report that with much greater certainty than the 24-hour canisters.

-If you’ve only been sampled once or twice before using the old sampling method the results may not sufficiently guarantee that vapor intrusion is not likely occurring in your home.
+If you’ve only been sampled once or twice before using the old sampling method the results may not sufficiently guarantee that vapor intrusion is not occurring in your home.
 We recommend having your home sampled using the new long-duration sampling devices.

 What if I don’t have a basement?